+Setting VIPA specific CPU parameters > Proceeding

-Order no.: Nothing is shown here.
-Name: At Name "MPI/DP" for the MPI interface is shown.
-If ye change the name, the new name appears in the Siemens SIMATIC Manager.
-Type: Please regard only the type "MPI" is supported by the V CPU.
-Interface: Here the MPI address is shown.
-Properties: With this button the properties of the MPI interface may be preset.
-Comment: You can enter the purpose of the MPI interface. /IPA change the name, the new name appears in the Siemens SIMATIC Manager.
-Type: Please regard only the type "MPI" is supported by the NCPU.
-Interface: Here the MPI address is shown.
-Properties: With this button the properties of the MPI interface may be preset. /IPA CPU.
-Interface: Here the MPI address is shown.
-Properties: With this button the properties of the MPI interface may be preset.
-Properties: With this button the properties of the MPI interface may be preset.
-9 may be preset. e Comment: You can enter the purpose of the MPI interface.
-Address Diagnostics: A diagnostics address for the MPI interface is to preset here.
-In the case of an error the CPU is informed via th address.
-Operating mode, Configuration, Clock: These parameters are supported. not 5.9 Setting VIPA specific CPU parameters 5.9.1 Proceeding Overview Except of the VIPA specific CPU parameters the CPU parametriz tion takes place in the parameter dialog of the CPU from Siemen With installing of the SPEEDBUS.GSD the VIPA specific parameters may be set during hardware configuration.
-Here the following pareters may be accessed: s. ters
+- Short description: Here the short description "MPI/DP" for the MPI interface is specified. - Order no.: Nothing is shown here. - Name: At Name "MPI/DP" for the MPI interface is shown.
+If you change the name, the new name appears in the Siemens SIMATIC Manager. - Type: Please regard only the type "MPI" is supported by the VIPA CPU. - Interface: Here the MPI address is shown. - Properties: With this button the properties of the MPI interface may be preset. - Comment: You can enter the purpose of the MPI interface.

+Address

+- Diagnostics: A diagnostics address for the MPI interface is to be preset here.
+In the case of an error the CPU is informed via this address. - Operating mode, Configuration, Clock: These parameters are not supported.

+5.9 Setting VIPA specific CPU parameters

+5.9.1 Proceeding

+Except of the VIPA specific CPU parameters the CPU parametrization takes place in the parameter dialog of the CPU from Siemens.
+With installing of the SPEEDBUS.GSD the VIPA specific parameters may be set during hardware configuration.
+Here the following parameters may be accessed:

 - Function RS485 X3 (PtP, Synchronization between DP master and CPU)

 - Token Watch

 - Number remanence flag, timer, counter

 - Priority OB 28, OB 29, OB 33, OB 34

-- Execution OB 33, OB 34
+- Execution OB 33.
+OB 34

 - Phase offset OB 33, OB 34